 Laura Caprini, B.Ed., Dip.Ed.

-Laura Caprini graduated from McGill University in 1992 with a Bachelor of Education Degree specializing in Early Childhood Education.
+Founder of the Hudson Literacy Clinic, Laura Caprini graduated from McGill University in 1992 with a Bachelor of Education Degree specializing in Early Childhood Education.
 She began her career as a resource teacher in Montreal’s inner-city Pointe St. Charles and in the Côtes-des-Neiges area.